 Maybe you want us to take care of finding a DJ, photographers and party rental vendors.
 You know a band that you’ll contact, but you want us to find a DJ for the reception.
 You ask us to find a photographer who can go beyond traditional wedding photos to include some fun innovative portraits.
-You’re also on a budget and want to keep the cost down, so you’ve requested the services of a taco truck but need affordable table settings and linens.
+You’re also on a budget and want to Why Do People Use Cocaine? cocaine is used because it produces euphoria, is a stimulant, suppresses appetite, and can be used as a pain reliever. keep the cost down, so you’ve requested the services of a taco truck but need affordable table settings and linens.

 Now, we get to work.
 We look through our list of vendors to find those we think are suitable—DJs, photographers and party supply vendors.
 We put together a price list with some samples of their work and send those to you.
 We include a diagram of the wedding setup and give our phone numbers to, you and involved family.
 From the vendor list, you choose the ones you like and we make all the arrangements.
 From now on, we’ve got this.

 For the wedding, we attend the rehearsal for an hour to help cue bridesmaids and groomsmen.
 The wedding day we are there for eight hours to make sure that everything runs smoothly.
 We’ve checked with the vendors and everything is running as planned.
 We’re pretty sure that all our ducks are marching lock-step in a row when you arrive at the church to begin taking photographs.